FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/uniconfig-node-manager/rpc_is-in-sync/readme.md

 # RPC is-in-sync

 This RPC can be used for verification whether the specified nodes are in-sync with the current state in the Operational datastore of UniConfig transaction.
 This verification is done by comparison of configuration fingerprints.
 The configuration fingerprint on the device is compared with the last configuration fingerprint saved in the Operational datastore.
 A fingerprint is usually represented by a configuration timestamp or the last transaction ID.
 The is-in-sync feature is supported only for device types that have implemented translation units for the 'frinx-configuration-metadata' OpenConfig module (using cli units, netconf units, or uniconfig-native metadata units).

 ![RPC is-in-sync](RPC_is-in-sync-RPC_is_in_sync.svg)

 The RPC input contains a list of UniConfig nodes for which the verification should be completed ('target-nodes' field).
-Response comprises the operation status for each of the nodes that were specified in the RPC input.
-Operation status is either 'complete' with 'is-in-sync' boolean flag or 'fail', if the operation failed it is because the specified node has not been successfully installed or connection has been lost.
+Response comprises the operation status for each of the nodes that was specified in the RPC input.
+If the operation failed it is because the specified node has not been successfully installed or connection has been lost or uniconfig doesn't have support for reading of configuration fingerprint from specific device type.
 Calling RPC with empty list of target nodes will result in invocation of RPC for each node that has been modified in the UniConfig transaction.
-If the operation for one of the target nodes fails for any reason, 'overall-status' will be set to 'fail'.

 Possible RPC outputs per target node: